-My name is Gary Walker and I act as co-head of Sixth Form, along with my colleague, Greg Hacksley.
-Both Greg and I are both responsible for a year group during their time in the Sixth Form and we work alongside our Sixth Form deputies, Mary Brereton; Chris Pines; Jenny Crouch and Andrew Brien.
-Greg and I coordinate and manage the pastoral care, academic monitoring and Higher Education support for the students in our care.
+My name is Gary Walker and I am Head of Sixth Form.
+I am responsible for a year group during their time in the Sixth Form and work alongside our Sixth Form deputies, Mary Brereton, Sophie Hull and Teresa Gott as well as our Assistant Head – Higher Education and Careers, Dr Greg Hacksley.
+I coordinate and manage the pastoral care and academic monitoring for the students in our care.

 The School’s Sixth Form provides a stimulating environment for purposeful academic study.
-The Sixth Form Centre is located in Aquis Court and offers spacious, light, accommodation and excellent study facilities for Sixth Formers, including a large private study area, wifi and a Starbucks Sixth Form café, serving a variety of snacks, sandwiches and hot and cold drinks.
+Located in Aquis Court, it offers spacious, light, accommodation and excellent study facilities for Sixth Formers, including a large private study area, wifi and The Loop, the newly-refurbished Sixth Form café, serving a variety of snacks, sandwiches and hot and cold drinks.

 We recognise that a sixteen year old GCSE student does not turn overnight into an embryonic undergraduate, but we wish our students to view the Sixth Form as the first two years of a five-year period, that culminates in the gaining of a degree.

-St Albans School Sixth Form welcomes girls, who comprise a significant and highly successful minority of our students.
+St Albans School Sixth Form welcomes girls, who comprise a significant and highly successful cohort of our students.